 Is Beijing worth visiting?

-Beijing is absolutely worth visiting, or at least it was before Covid-19.
-While I’m not sure I’ll want to cross the Chinese border in the future after all the shit I’ve talked about the Chinese Communist Party the past couple of year, Beijing is an underrated, historically rich city that should be on every traveler’s bucket list.
+Beijing is absolutely worth visiting.
+In spite of having a negative reputation due to pollution and concerns about the Chinese Communist Party, Beijing is an underrated, historically rich city that should be on every traveler’s bucket list.

 So, How Many Days Should You Spend in Beijing?